ejarzo/planet/src/pages/sell-trade/index.md

 **We want your LP collection**.
 We can purchase all genres of music.
 Rock, R&B, Jazz, Blues, International, Reggae, Country, Folk, Classical, Experimental and many others are all candidates for our inventory.
 (We rarely buy easy listening, mainstream big band or pop vocal - OK, we'll buy Frank).
 Audiophile releases, unusual recordings and contemporary composers can be exceptions.

-With CDs we’re looking for music in all genres in excellent condition.
-However we have been overwhelmed by the number of incoming CD collections over the past few years.
+We have been inundated with CDs over the past few years so we can't use everything.
+We’re looking for music in all genres in excellent condition.
 As a result we are very selective about what we can buy.
 In general the more mainstream (common) the artists, the less likely we are to be able to buy their CDs but there are always exceptions.
+We can usually use reggae, blues, some jazz, international, ethnic collections.
+We look for box sets, Japanese pressings and other collectibles.

 We buy interesting cassettes.